hbgl/prenda/README.md

 prenda
 ```

-By default the service listens on `http://localhost:8585`.
+By default the service is listening on `http://localhost:8585`.

-## Example
+## Usage

 This example prerenders the page at [https://example.com/](https://example.com/).
 Notice how the request specifies a `completionTrigger` of type `event`.
 This tells Prenda to consider the page loaded as soon as the `load` event is dispatched on the `window` object.
 You can customize the prerender by passing various options (including other completion triggers) which are discussed further down below.